w3c/wai-website/pages/test-evaluate/conformance/wcag-em.md

 {% include excol.html type="end" %}

+## Update: WCAG-EM 2 Draft

+WCAG-EM 2 is an in-progress draft for review.
+What's different:
+- WCAG-EM 1 is specifically for testing websites and web pages.
+- WCAG-EM 2 also applies to apps and other digital products.

+Where WCAG-EM 1 focused on 'web pages', version 2 addresses 'digital products'.
+Specific differences are listed in the WCAG-EM 2 [Changelog (GitHub)](https://github.com/w3c/wai-wcag-em/?tab=readme-ov-file#changelog).

+The rest of this page covers WCAG-EM 1.
+It also applies to WCAG-EM 2.

 ## Introduction

-Website Accessibility Conformance Evaluation Methodology (WCAG-EM) is an approach for determining how well a website conforms to Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)).
+Website Accessibility Conformance Evaluation Methodology (WCAG-EM) 1.0 is an approach for determining how well a website conforms to Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)).

 If you want to get a general sense of how a web page addresses a few accessibility issues, see [Easy Checks - A First Review of Web Accessibility](/test-evaluate/preliminary/).
 It is usually best to do preliminary checks before applying WCAG-EM, and to address potential accessibility barriers before investing in a more thorough review such as WCAG-EM.